GoogleCloudPlatform/serverless-sample-tester/README.md

 managed platform.

-You can specify the substitutions you'd like passed to your Cloud Build config by either setting the `SST_CLOUD_BUILD_SUBS` environment variable in JSON format or the `--cloud-build-subs` flag in comma-separated format when calling the `sst` executable.
+You can specify the substitutions you'd like passed to your Cloud Build config by either setting the `SST_CLOUD_BUILD_SUBS` environment variable in a JSON format or the `--cloud-build-subs` flag in a comma-separated format when calling the `sst` executable.
 For example:

 ```bash
 export SST_CLOUD_BUILD_SUBS="{\"_FOO\": \"hello\",\"_BAR\": \"world\"}"